th2-net/th2-common-j/README.md

     * filters - pin's message's filters
         * metadata - a metadata filters
         * message - a message's fields filters
-  * virtualQueueLimit - MQ router calculates destination queues and compares their current size to this value.
-The router blocks the current thread to repeat the comparison if the size of any destination queues exceeds the virtual limit

 Filters format:
 * fieldName - a field's name